f3d-app/f3d/doc/user/13-PLUGINS.md

 dependencies.
 Then load the plugin with the `--load-plugins=<path or name>` [command-line option](03-OPTIONS.md).

-Alternatively, you can add your plugin directly in the [configuration file](06-CONFIGURATION_FILE.md) if it isn't there already.
+Alternatively, add your plugin directly in the [configuration file](06-CONFIGURATION_FILE.md) if it isn't there already.
 You can specify one or multiple plugins in a single comma-separated list, like in the example below: